 - The MCCQE Part I must be attempted prior to starting their postgraduate training program.

 - The postgraduate trainee must provide their result to the College within 2 weeks of receiving the result, failing to comply may impact ongoing licensure.

 - The College will provide the results of all failed attempts to the Associate Dean of Postgraduate Medical Education (PGME) and the relevant Program Director.
 The postgraduate trainee is expected to work with their Program Director to set up an appropriate educational plan.

 - In the case of more than one failed attempt, the College will require the postgraduate trainee to participate in a targeted remediation program with adequate protected time to allow successful completion of the examination on the next attempt.

-Graduates of Non-Canadian Medical Schools
+2. Graduates of Medical Schools outside of Canada

 - United States Medical Licensing Examination (USMLE) Steps 1 and 2; or